princebot/gitbucket_ctl/README.md

 1. `git clone https://github.com/princebot/gitbucket_ctl.git && cd gitbucket_ctl`
 2. `./gitbucket install && ./gitbucket start`
 3. There is no step three—you now have a GitBucket Server instance running on http://localhost:8080 that you can log into using uid->root/pw->root.

-Going forward, **gitbucket** will be in $PATH, so you can call it without prepending ./.
-Man page is accessed via `gitbucket help`.
+Going forward, **gitbucket** will be in $PATH, so you can call it without prepending "./".
+To view usage, you can access the man page via `gitbucket help`.

 ### About